Paul Pogba

-Born in Lagny-sur-Marne, Pogba joined the youth team of Ligue 2 side Le Havre in 2007, before a protracted transfer brought him to Manchester United two years later.
-After beginning his senior career with Manchester United two years later, limited appearances persuaded him to depart to join Italian side Juventus on a free transfer in 2012, where he helped the club to four consecutive Serie A titles, as well as two Coppa Italia and two Supercoppa Italiana titles.
-During his time in Italy, Pogba further established himself as one of the most promising young players in the world and received the Golden Boy award in 2013, followed by the Bravo Award in 2014.
-In 2016, Pogba was named to the 2015 UEFA Team of the Year and the 2015 FIFA FIFPro World XI after helping Juventus to the 2015 UEFA Champions League Final, their first in 12 years.
+Born in Lagny-sur-Marne, Pogba joined the youth team of Ligue 2 side Le Havre in 2007.
+He joined Manchester United two years later.
+After beginning his senior career in Manchester, limited appearances caused him to join Italian club Juventus on a free transfer in 2012, where he helped the club win four consecutive Serie A titles, two Coppa Italia titles, and two Supercoppa Italiana titles.
+During his time in Italy, Pogba further established himself as one of the most promising young players in the world and received both the Golden Boy award in 2013 and by the Bravo Award in 2014.
+Pogba was named in the 2015 UEFA Team of the Year and in the 2015 FIFA FIFPro World XI after helping Juventus to the 2015 Champions League final, their first final in twelve years.

 Pogba's performances at Juventus led to him returning to Manchester United in 2016 for a then-world record transfer fee of €105 million (£89.3 million).
-The fee was the highest paid by an English club until 2021.
+The fee was the highest for an English club until 2021.
 In his first season back, he won the League Cup and the Europa League.
 In the 2018–19 season, he was named in the PFA Team of the Year.
+He rejoined Juventus in 2022, and was released by the club in 2024 after beginning an 18-month doping ban that was lifted in March 2025.
+In June 2025 he signed for Monaco.

-Internationally, Pogba captained France to victory at the 2013 FIFA U-20 World Cup and took home the award for the Best Player for his performances during the tournament.
-He made his debut for the senior team a year later and featured prominently at the 2014 FIFA World Cup, where he was awarded the Best Young Player Award for his performances.
-He later represented his nation at UEFA Euro 2016 on home soil, where he finished as a runner-up, before winning the 2018 FIFA World Cup, scoring in the final.
+Internationally, Pogba captained France to victory at the 2013 FIFA U-20 World Cup and was named the Best Player of the tournament.
+He debuted for the senior team a year later and played at the 2014 FIFA World Cup, where he was named the Best Young Player.
+He represented France at UEFA Euro 2016 on home soil where he finished as a runner-up.
+He then won the 2018 FIFA World Cup, scoring in the final.

 Early life

-Pogba was born in Lagny-sur-Marne, Seine-et-Marne, France, to Guinean parents.
-He is a Muslim.
+Pogba was born in Lagny-sur-Marne, France, to Guinean parents.
 He has two older brothers who are twins – Florentin Pogba and Mathias Pogba – born in Guinea, who are also footballers and play for the Guinean national team.
-Florentin currently plays as a defender for ATK Mohun Bagan, while Mathias most recently played as a forward for ASM Belfort.
-Growing up, Pogba was a fan of Arsenal.
+Florentin last played as a defender for ATK Mohun Bagan while Mathias last played as a forward for ASM Belfort.
+As a child, Pogba was a fan of Arsenal.